Choisir: At four years

 At four Choisir won the G1 Royal Ascot Golden Jubilee Stakes (6 f.) and the G2 King's Stand Stakes (5 f.) as well as placing second in the G1 Newmarket July Cup.

 When Choisir's career was over, Perry hoped that Fastnet Rock would repeat Choisir's successful English campaign, however Fastnet Rock suffered from travel sickness and was unable to race in the United Kingdom.

 Stud record

 Coolmore Stud Australia purchased Choisir to begin a new career as a shuttle stallion just two days after Choisir had finished second in the July Cup.

-Choisir is standing at a service fee of $29,700 at Coolmore Stud in 2019.
+Choisir was standing at a service fee of $29,700 at Coolmore Stud in 2019.
 He was pensioned from the breeding barn at the end of the 2020 breeding season.

 Choisir died at Coolmore Stud on 7 December 2021.